Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Many properties include utilities and Wi-Fi fees

 In shared houses, electricity, gas, water, and internet charges are often included in the rent.
-Not only does it save you the trouble of having to make individual contracts, but it also allows you to live without worrying about variable monthly costs.
+This not only saves you the trouble of signing individual contracts, but also allows you to live without worrying about variable monthly costs.

 More opportunities for interaction, less loneliness

-If you live alone, you may go days without speaking to anyone after coming home from work, but in a shared house, residents interact with each other and can communicate appropriately, making you less likely to feel lonely.
+If you live alone, you may go days without talking to anyone when you get home from work, but in a shared house, residents can interact with each other and have a moderate amount of communication, so you are less likely to feel lonely.

-In particular, "hobby-specialized share houses," where you can easily meet people with the same hobbies, and "international share houses," where you can interact with people from other countries, are popular.
+In particular, "hobby-specialized share houses," where you can easily meet people with the same hobbies, and "international share houses," where you can interact with foreigners, are popular.

-Normally, rent is high to live in the center of Tokyo or Osaka, but with a share house you can often live in a convenient area of the city center at a cheaper price.
-Another big benefit is that you can shorten your commute time.
+Normally, rent is expensive to live in central Tokyo or Osaka, but with a share house you can often live in a convenient area of the city center at a cheaper price.
+Another major benefit is that you can shorten your commute time.

-Money saving tips to live comfortably on a monthly salary of 200,000 yen
+How to save money to live comfortably on a take-home pay of 200,000 yen

-If you live alone with a take-home pay of 200,000 yen, managing your living expenses is very important.
-In order to live comfortably and have money to save and spend on hobbies, the key is to save wisely on rent, fixed expenses, food, transportation, etc. In this article, we will introduce some money-saving tips to live comfortably on a take-home pay of 200,000 yen.
+If you live alone on a take-home pay of 200,000 yen, managing your living expenses is very important.
+In order to live comfortably and still have money to save and for hobbies, the key is to save wisely on rent, fixed expenses, food, transportation, etc. This article will introduce money-saving tips for living comfortably on a take-home pay of 200,000 yen.

 Keeping rent low!
-Tips for living in a shared house or in a neighborhood
+Tips for living in a shared house or in a nearby area

-Rent is the largest fixed cost of living, and it is also a great way to save money.
-In general, it is ideal to keep rent to within 30% of your take-home pay (60,000 to 70,000 yen or less), but in urban areas it can be difficult to keep it within this range.
+Rent is the largest fixed cost of living, and it is one of the biggest savings points.
+Generally, it is ideal to keep rent within 30% of your take-home pay (between 60,000 and 70,000 yen), but in urban areas it can be difficult to stay within this range.

 How to save on rent

-Living in the suburbs or neighboring prefectures (Chiba or Saitama in Tokyo, Sakai or Higashiosaka in Osaka, etc.)
+Living in the suburbs or neighboring prefectures (Chiba and Saitama in Tokyo, Sakai and Higashiosaka in Osaka, etc.)

-Choose an older property (if it has been renovated, it will be comfortable)
+Choose an older property (if it has been renovated it will be more comfortable)

-Consider a property that is at least 15 minutes' walk from the station (rent will be higher if it is closer to the station)
+Consider a property that is at least 15 minutes' walk from the station (rent will be higher near the station)

-Use UR rental properties, company housing, and dormitories (no deposit or key money required, great value for money)
+Use UR rental properties, company housing, or dormitories (good value for money with no deposit or key money)

-For example, rather than living in a 70,000 yen one-room apartment in Tokyo's 23 wards, you can save more than 240,000 yen a year by living in a property in the 50,000 yen range in Saitama or Chiba.
+For example, rather than living in a one-room apartment in Tokyo's 23 wards for 70,000 yen, you can save more than 240,000 yen a year by living in a property in Saitama or Chiba for around 50,000 yen.

-Reviewing fixed costs (methods to reduce utility and communication costs)
+Review fixed costs (how to reduce utility and communication costs)

 By reviewing your fixed expenses, you can definitely reduce your monthly expenses.